top of page

 WHAT SERVICES DO YOU OFFER?

-– I specialize in Ketamine Assisted Psychotherapy, Brainspotting, EMDR, and consultation about psychedelic medicines and alternative therapies.
+– I specialize in intensive therapy work (with Ketamine Assisted Psychotherapy, Brainspotting, and EMDR) and consultation about alternative and emerging therapies.
 Sessions are also available for integration, follow up, and check-ins if we have worked together previously.

 More details about these services and my specialties can be found HERE.